siemens/ix/packages/documentation/docs/controls/forms/_forms-behavior_styleguide.md

 3. Warning
 4. Invalid

- For more information please refer to the [validation](forms-validation.md) chapter.

 ## Form submission strategies
-When it comes to handling form submissions, it's important to choose the right strategy to ensure a seamless user experience and maintain data integrity.
-Here are three common strategies:
+When it comes to handling form submissions, there are three common strategies to ensure a seamless user experience and maintain data integrity:
 1. Disable submit button
 2. Always enable submit button
 3. Submit on blur